Nagendra1997/mesibo-documentation/livestreaming.md

 2. Add Members.
 3. Grant Permissions about who can send and received messages.
 For example, you can set permissions such that only members can send, only selected members can send, only Selected Members can receive, etc. You can also grant admin rights to who can change group settings, who can remove members, etc

 In group messaging, when you send a message to the common group every member gets a message notification.
 The user opens the message and reads it.
-In the same way, in group calling, when you make a call to the group, every member of the group get's a call notification and each member of the group will connect with the call.
+In the same way, in group calls, when you make a call to the group, every member of the group gets a call notification and each member of the group will connect with the call.

-You can restrict which member can send a message,who can only recieve message, etc. By specifying member behaviour and permissions you can build [groups of different types](https://mesibo.com/documentation/api/backend-api/#group-management-apis).
+You can restrict which member can send a message, who can only receive a message, etc. By specifying member behavior and permissions you can build [groups of different types](https://mesibo.com/documentation/api/backend-api/#group-management-apis).

 ![Group Permissions](group_member_settings.png)

-In case of group messaging, each member has the following permissions:
+In the case of group messaging, each member has the following permissions:
-- can send :  If member can send messages to the group
+- can send:  If the member can send messages to the group
-- can receive: If member can receive messages from the group
+- can receive: If the member can receive messages from the group

 Now, for group calling, in addition to above, each member has the following permissions:
-- can publish :  If member can make (publish) group voice or video calls
+- can publish:  If the member can make (publish) group voice or video calls
-- can subscribe: If member can subscribe to group voice or video calls
+- can subscribe: If the member can subscribe to group voice or video calls
-- can list: If member can get a list of active callers in the group
+- can list: If the member can get a list of active callers in the group

 This offers you a very fine level of control that allows you to have to ensure higher levels of privacy and security.
 It also helps you build exactly what you need your application to be, with maximum customizability.
 If you can think it, you can build it.
 Any type of conferencing and streaming app that you need can be easily configured.

 ### Conference
-In a conference room you need the members of the group to publish their own stream and see other's streams.
+In a conference room, you need the members of the group to publish their stream and see other's streams.
 Every member will get a list of participants who are publishing their streams.
 They can then view the streams of each participant.
 So, you have the following permissions set.

 ![conference scenario](conference.png)

 ### Webinar
 In a webinar you only need one(or a few more) members to be publishing.
 The other participants will only be listening or viewing the streams.
-Other members will not be allowed to publish their own streams.
+Other members will not be allowed to publish their streams.
 This can be achieved with the following permission levels.
 ![webinar scenario](webinar.png)

 This is for an open webinar.
-So, what would you do in case of a members only webinar?
+So, what would you do in case of a members-only webinar?
 You can change the permission as follows
-Who can view live streams: Members , Who can view streams list: Members
+Who can view live streams: Members, Who can view streams list: Members

 ### Class Room
 If you have an online classroom, the teacher has the controls to change the permissions of the students.
 At the group level, you can set that only selected members can publish- The teachers.

 ![class room](classroom-1.png)

 The students by default do not have the permission to publish.
-By default you can mute all the students.
+By default, you can mute all the students.
 The teacher can dynamically set which student can talk when any clarification is needed.
 You can have this dynamic control, by individual member level permissions.

 ![student in class room](classroom-2.png)

-You can similarly build the set of required permissions for any scenario.In case of a video streaming app, You can upload media to the group, which only selected members can view on-demand, whenever they need it.
+You can similarly build the set of required permissions for any scenario.
+In case of a video streaming app, You can upload media to the group, which only selected members can view on-demand, whenever they need it.
 All of this can be built by setting the different group calling permissions.

-Let's now take a look at the different API functions that you can use to set up your conferencing and streaming platorm.
+Let's now take a look at the different API functions that you can use to set up your conferencing and streaming platform.
-A detailed documentaion of each function/method can be found [here]() and will be explained with examples in the next section to build a zoom like conferencing app.
+Detailed documentation of each function/method can be found [here]() and will be explained with examples in the next section to build a zoom like conferencing app.

 ### Create a group
 Use Mesibo's Group Management APIs to create a group.
 Add members and set permissions for the group members.

-### Get list of members
+### Get the list of members
 When any member joins the group, they will be getting a list of other members in the group.
 The callback function `Mesibo_onParticipant` will be called.

-### Place a call to group
+### Place a call to the group
-To place a call to the group, first you need initialize the group call.
-For this you need to use `initGroupCall()` which will provide you with a group call object and then link it with a group using `setRoom`.
+To place a call to the group, first, you need to initialize the group call.
+For this, you need to use `initGroupCall()` which will provide you with a group call object and then link it with a group using `setRoom`.

 ### Connect to voice and video of members
 Once you get a list of participants, you can choose to connect to each of those streams.
 To connect to a participant's stream you need to use the `call` method.

 # Mesibo Live Demo App

 In this section we will build Mesibo Live- a video conferencing app like Zoom.
 Before you proceed, please make sure that you have read the prerequisites and are familiar with mesibo APIs.
-First we will build a simple, basic version of the group calling app using basic HTML/CSS and Javascript .
+First, we will build a simple, basic version of the group calling app using basic HTML/CSS and Javascript.
 Then we will build the complete app with all the necessary features.

-You can download the source code for the basic group calling demo [here](https://github.com/mesibo) to understand the basic functionality of conferencing and steaming APIs
+You can download the source code for the basic group calling demo [here](https://github.com/mesibo) to understand the basic functionality of conferencing and streaming APIs

 Checkout [Mesibo Live Demo](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app.
 You can also download the entire source code from [github](https://github.com/mesibo).